tmoss4/bkr/pages/politics/system.md

 The House of Assembly (HoA) consists of 38 'Members of Parliament' (MPs) who are elected from individual constituencies (neighborhoods).
 Jump down to the voting section by clicking here to learn more about that process.
 These 38 MPs are the only elected government positions.

 These results implicity decide two other positions:
-1. The Prime Minister - the controlling head of the Bahamian government
+<p>1.
+The Prime Minister - the controlling head of the Bahamian government
-2. The Leader of the Opposition
+<br/>2.
+The Leader of the Opposition</p>

 While affliation with a political party is not necessary to run for a MP position, the two named positions require it.